matterport/Mask_RCNN/README.md

 * Example of training on your own dataset

 The code is documented and designed to be easy to extend.
-If you use it in your research, please consider referencing this repository.
+If you use it in your research, please consider citing this repository (bibtex below).
 If you work on 3D vision, you might find our recently released [Matterport3D](https://matterport.com/blog/2017/09/20/announcing-matterport3d-research-dataset/) dataset useful as well.
 This dataset was created from 3D-reconstructed spaces captured by our customers who agreed to make them publicly available for academic use.
 You can see more examples [here](https://matterport.com/gallery/).

 # Getting Started